 When performing inspections and tests of the lifter as directed in the MAINTENANCE section of the main instructions, be sure to include the low vacuum warning buzzer whenever applicable.
-Since the warning buzzer functions in a way that is completely parallel with the low vacuum warning light, consult the Vacuum Switch Adjustment discussion in the MAINTENANCE section of the main instructions for inspection, testing and adjustment procedures.
+Since the warning buzzer is controlled by a vacuum switch, consult the Vacuum Switch ADJUSTMENT discussion in the MAINTENANCE section of the main instructions for inspection, testing and adjustment procedures.